felipepenha/www-project-top-10-for-large-language-model-applications/initiatives/genai_red_team_handbook/sandbox_templates/llm_local/README.md

 # LLM Mock API Template

 ## Overview
+This repository provides a robust **template for creating local LLM sandboxes**.
+It is designed for Red Teaming, by allowing you to mimic production environments without external dependencies or API costs.

+## Using as a Sandbox Template
+This project serves as a "Local OpenAI API Mirror".
+It tricks applications into believing they are communicating with the real OpenAI API, while actually routing requests to a local LLM backend (defaulting to Ollama).

+**Why use this for Red Teaming?**
+- **Controlled Environment**: Test attacks and defenses in a safe, isolated container.
+- **No Cost**: Run extensive fuzzing or automated scans without burning API credits.
+- **Offline Capable**: Work in air-gapped or restricted network environments.
+- **Model Agnostic**: Swap between different model families (Llama, Mistral, Gemma, etc.) to test model-specific vulnerabilities.

-This repository provides a template for creating mock API servers to test LLM applications locally.
-It includes a FastAPI-based mock server with modular service implementations, automated testing, client scripts, and container orchestration using **Podman**.
+The template includes a FastAPI-based mock server, modular service implementations, automated testing, client scripts, and container orchestration using **Podman**.

-The template currently includes a mock OpenAI API endpoint that uses a local Ollama instance as the backend, allowing you to test LLM integrations without incurring API costs.

 ## Architecture